samuelmurail/af2_analysis/README.md

-# af2_analysis
+# Alphafold2_analysis

- Analysis of alphafold and colabfold results
+`af2_analysis` is a python package allowing a simplified analysis of alphafold and colabfold results.

 ## Installation